20 Of The Most Fascinating Species Discovered In 2023

 Sauron butterflies

-Diligent researchers across the globe spent a decade studying around 5.5 million collected Euptychiina specimens, carefully extracting DNA from the insects and using advanced genetic techniques to analyze taxonomic relationships.
+Diligent researchers across the globe spent a decade studying around five and a half million collected Euptychiina specimens, carefully extracting DNA from the insects and using advanced genetic techniques to analyze taxonomic relationships.
 And what did they get for all their trouble?
 Several new genera and many new species.
 The researchers were especially taken with one new genus, which they named Saurona after fantasy author J.R.R.
 Tolkien's famous "Lord of the Rings" villain.

 Both Saurona species feature bright orange and black eyespots on their hindwings, which, after hours in a lab, could start evoking images of the fire-rimmed Eye of Sauron.
 But the name wasn't chosen just for fun.
 "Butterflies are under enormous pressure from habitat loss, and we desperately need to identify and study new species before time runs out for them," researcher Blanca Huertas explained to The Guardian.
 "By giving them unusual names, we can bring attention to what is happening to butterflies, which are in real trouble across the world today."